advanced-stack/py-llm-core/README.md

 ## Overview

-PyLLMCore is a light-weighted interface with Large Language Models with native support for [llama.cpp](http://github.com/ggerganov/llama.cpp), OpenAI API and Azure deployments.
+PyLLMCore is a light-weighted interface with Large Language Models.

+It comes with native support:
+- OpenAI (Official API + Azure)
+- MistralAI (Official API + Azure)
+- Open weights models (GGUF) thanks to `llama-cpp-python` bindings

 ## Expected benefits and reasons to use PyLLMCore

+- Simple to use and to understand
 - Pythonic API
-- Simple to use
+- As little dependencies as possible
-- Structures *everywhere* provided by the standard library `dataclasses` module
+- Structures are *everywhere* provided by the standard library `dataclasses` module
-- High-level API with the `assistants` module
 - Easy swapping between models
+- High-level API with the `assistants` module (these higher-level utility classes may be moved to a dedicated package)

 ## Why you shouldn't use PyLLMCore

 - You need a whole framework: Take a look at [langchain](https://github.com/langchain-ai/langchain)
 - You need tremendous performance: Take a look at [vllm](https://github.com/vllm-project/vllm)
 - You want/need to use Pydantic and don't use the `dataclasses` module

-## Models supported

-- All open weights models supported by [llama.cpp](http://github.com/ggerganov/llama.cpp) will be compatible.
-- OpenAI / Azure compatible APIs
-- Mistral Large through La Plateforme or Azure
+- You need Python 3.8 or older (PyLLMCore requires at least 3.9)

 ## Use cases

-PyLLMCore covers a narrow range of use cases and serves as a building brick:
+PyLLMCore has evolved to covers a wider range of use cases and serves as a building brick:

 - Parsing: see the `parsers` module
+- Function calling or using tools
+- Context size management: see the `splitters` module
+- Tokenizing: see the `token_codecs` module
 - Summarizing: see the `assistants.summarizers` module
 - Question answering: see the `assistants.analyst` module
 - Hallucinations reduction: see the `assistants.verifiers` module
-- Context size management: see the `splitters` module
-- Tokenizing: see the `token_codecs` module

 ## Install